timcharper/enelson.github.io/Behavior-Parameterization.md

 Umm...wow!
 So much better!
 So much more succinct.
 So much more readable.
 So the generic form of a lambda expression for a `Predicate<T>` is: `(x) -> boolean`.
 Another example that takes a parameter and returns a user-defined type is `Function<T,R>`, or: `(x) -> R`.

 I recently used this type of approach in some code I wrote pertaining to wrapping code in asynchronous blocks.
 Here is a link to the code if you are interested.
-It worked out nicely provide simple and reusable code blocks for a consumer to wrap around any code that needed to be run in the background within a Jersey controller.
+It worked out nicely provide simple and reusable code blocks for a consumer to wrap around any code that needed to be run in the background within a Jersey controller: [Async code link](https://github.com/enelson/enelson.github.io/wiki/Asynchronous-code-blocks)

 ## Conclusion